 - Internal/External Heat Sources

-- Direction of the Sun, dependent on where your room is facing towards
+- Direction of Sun, depends on where your room is facing towards

 If you have encountered all scenarios, then you should multiply by 60.
 Otherwise, you can just multiply by 50 if you didn’t encounter any of these scenarios.